A Romantic Helsinki City Break

 A couple of weeks ago, my partner Idan and I took a spontaneous trip to Helsinki.
-Many people in Israel questioned our sanity as Helsinki is very cold, even during the spring, but actually I wanted to enjoy some cold weather before summer comes.
+Many people in Israel (where we live at the moment) questioned our sanity as Helsinki is very cold, even during the spring, but actually I wanted to enjoy some cold weather before summer comes.
 We stayed at a super stylish Airbnb that was within walking distance of the city center.
 I enjoy staying at Airbnbs rather than hotels or hostels because they are affordable, and you get to see how people in the city you’re visiting actually live.
 Also, going to local supermarkets is one of our pastimes when we travel, and it is nice to have access to a fully stocked kitchen with cooking oils, pans and spices.
-We spent our time enjoying many of the cities great amenities.
+We spent our time enjoying a romantic Helsinki city break.

 On our first day in Helsinki we took a ferry to one of the small islands right outside of the city center, Suomenlinna.
 Suomenlinna was an old military fortress used by the Finns to protect themselves from Russian invaders.
 The island is very historical, with interesting museums and beautiful ruins.
 When the island was a functioning military fortress, Finland was controlled by the Swedish.
 Finland has a unique culture as it is not exactly Scandinavian, after being ruled by Russia for some time.
 It was very interesting to see the old cannons used to try to keep the Russians out of (then) Sweden, and the bunkers used to house ammunition, which looked like little Hobbit huts, as they were built into small hills.